Minimum wage increase: 1 April 2025

 Example: Greg works a couple of extra hours a week as he likes to start earlier than everyone else - surely that’s not an issue? “ Well, actually it is…

-Greg is paid a $48,500 salary per year for his 40 hour per week job.
+Greg is paid a $49,000 salary per year for his 40 hour per week job.
 He starts earlier than his contracted hours and often stays until everyone else leaves.
-Most weeks Charlie is working 41-42 hours per week.
-When you work out the hourly rate for these hours (using the calculation mentioned above), it’s between $22.20 - $22.74 (approx) .
+Most weeks Greg is working 41-42 hours per week.
+When you work out the hourly rate for these hours it’s between $22.43 - 22.98 (approx) .
 This is well below the minimum wage.
-Even if Greg is happy working these extra hours, it is illegal, and if businesses are found to be in breach of minimum wage laws, tough penalties (including hefty financial costs) can apply.
+Even if Greg is happy working these extra hours, it is unlawful, and if businesses are found to be in breach of minimum wage laws, tough penalties (including hefty financial costs) can apply.

 As a solution you might consider increasing the salary, or working with your staff member to ensure they only complete the hours they are contracted to work.